AndriiBilych/console-2d-engine/README.md

 Description
 ---------
 This is a learning project in C++.
 I am exploring some ideas I've come up with while learning C++.
-Currently features a very basic framework for drawing 2d graphics using ASCII characters, menu, keyboard input handling and benchmarking class.
+Currently features a very basic framework for drawing 2d graphics using ASCII characters

 I am currently working on a few games and ideas to add to this project.

-Important
+Using the engine
 ---------
-For correct display the console properties and default settings must be changed to the following Screen buffer size
-width: 100
-height: 40

-Window size
-width: 100
-height: 40
+Engine is greatly simplified version of olcConsoleGameEngine by javidx9 and to use it a project class must inherit from the engine class.

 Compiling & Running
 ---------
-Currently a standard VS2019 is used for building and compiling the project (Currently looking into the advantages of using g++)

-Trigonometric functions
+The project was built with MSVC and Visual Studio 2019

+Graphs
 ---------
-Features 8 graphs that describe 8 functions.
+First project features 8 trigonometric functions and a pointers moving on the graphs.